LukeGrahamLandry/hctarcs/devlog.md

 could be processed before it knows types for the function parameters, and then it guesses they must be polymorphic.
 Instead of guessing, I should walk the tree and see if there's any usages that have type checked by now.
 Did that, feels like a lot of cloning that would be slow, but also it makes no difference cause profiler says 75% of the time is serde parsing the json anyway (or 86% in debug mode).

+NOTE: profiler seems to hang if you start try to spawn a new process (like when my code wants to run cargo check) ???

 Can also assert cargo check passes as part of the tests.
 And if I can think of any dumb syntactic things to check for like `NumOrStr::from(NumOrStr::from(...expr))`.